 “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”

 Like Jesus and Gandhi, Reverend King was martyred at the pinnacle of his powers.
-Dr. King – like President John F. Kennedy – was assassinated by the US military/industrial secret government when his expanding influence became an intolerable barrier to their psychopathic and sociopathic plans for the Viet Nam war and beyond.
+Dr. King (like President John F. Kennedy) was assassinated by the US military/industrial secret government when his expanding influence became an intolerable barrier to their psychopathic war plans for Viet Nam and beyond.

-To honor Dr. King’s lasting legacy as one of the greatest Americans who ever lived, I again share this story with the renewed aspiration and deepest faith that together we can and will awaken the world from its present fearful ‘nightmare’ to realize Dr. King’s ‘dream’.
+To honor Dr. King’s lasting legacy as one of the greatest Americans who ever lived, I have again shared this posting with the renewed aspiration and deepest faith that together we can and will awaken the world from its present fearful ‘nightmare’ to realize Dr. King’s visionary ‘dream’ of peace and justice, with love and forgiveness.

 “Twas the night before Christmas,